MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-microsoft-teams-app.md

 ms.subservice: powerbi-service
 ms.topic: conceptual
-LocalizationGroup: Share your work ms.date: 08/04/2020
+LocalizationGroup: Share your work ms.date: 08/06/2020
 ---

 # Add the Power BI app to Microsoft Teams

 As a distributed and remote workforce becomes the norm, more organizations are relying on Microsoft Teams to keep employees in sync.
 This article describes installing and interacting with the Power BI app in Teams.
-The Power BI app brings the entire basic Power BI service experience into Teams.
+The Power BI app brings your entire basic Power BI service experience into Teams.

 :::image type="content" source="media/service-microsoft-teams-app/power-bi-app-teams.png" alt-text="Screenshot of Power BI app in Microsoft Teams.":::